Pennsylvania Route 29: Montgomery County

 The route heads into a mix of farmland and woodland with some homes and enters Upper Hanover Township.
-Farther north, PA 29 crosses into the borough of Red Hill and becomes Main Street, lined with homes.
+Farther north, PA 29 crosses into Red Hill and becomes Main Street, lined with homes.
 The road continues past residences with a few businesses and bends to the north-northwest.
-The route enters the borough of Pennsburg and runs past more homes and commercial development.
+The route enters Pennsburg and runs past more homes and commercial development.
 PA 29 reaches the commercial center of Pennsburg, where it comes to an intersection with PA 663.
-Past this intersection, the road runs past homes and a few businesses, continuing into the borough of East Greenville.
-In this borough, the route continues through residential areas.
+Past this intersection, the road runs past homes and a few businesses, continuing into East Greenville.
+In East Greenville, the route continues through residential areas.
 PA 29 leaves East Greenville for Upper Hanover Township and becomes Gravel Pike, passing between a shopping center to the southwest and farmland to the northeast.
 The road continues northwest through a mix of farm fields and residences, with industrial areas to the southwest.
 The route heads into forested areas with some development and passes under an East Penn Railroad line.
-PA 29 runs to the north of Perkiomen Creek before it runs past homes and a few businesses in the community of Palm.
+PA 29 runs to the north of Perkiomen Creek before it runs past homes and a few businesses in Palm.
 The road continues northwest into farmland with some homes.

 Berks and Lehigh counties

-PA 29 enters Hereford Township in Berks County and runs past homes with some farms and woods in the community of Chapel, curving to the north.
-The road runs through agricultural areas with some development and turns northwest, coming to an intersection with PA 100 in the community of Hereford.
+PA 29 enters Hereford Township in Berks County and runs past homes with some farms and woods in Chapel, curving to the north.
+The road runs through agricultural areas with some development and turns northwest, coming to an intersection with PA 100 in Hereford Township.
 At this point, PA 29 turns north for a concurrency with PA 100 on Chestnut Street, and the two routes head north into woodland with some fields and residences.

 PA 29/PA 100 crosses into Upper Milford Township in Lehigh County, which is in the Lehigh Valley, curving northeast through wooded areas with some farmland and development in the South Mountain range.
-The road turns north near the community of Old Zionsville before it passes through the residential community of Shimerville.
+The road turns north near Old Zionsville before it passes through Shimerville.
 PA 100 splits from PA 29 by turning northwest onto North Kings Highway, with PA 100 Truck heading north along PA 29.